-The apostle, before Agrippa, describes the conversion of the soul in a very beautiful way, in a way, I think, that reaches every real Christian.
-When the apostle would describe his mission to man, the mission that he received from the throne of God, he said, "To open their eyes."
+The apostle, before Agrippa, describes the conversion of the soul in a very beautiful way,-in a way, I think, that reaches every real Christian.
+When the apostle would describe his mission to man,-the mission that he received from the throne of God,-he saith, "To open their eyes."
 It is the business of the enemy to blind our eyes to the gospel, lest the light of the glorious gospel of Christ, who is the image of God, should shine in unto us.
-Now, to open their eyes to see the pit and the sword that await them; to open their eyes to see their own sad condition; to open their eyes to give them, in the Lord's own time, to see that the redemption wrought by the Savior is a plenteous redemption, able to save to the uttermost all that come unto God by him; and, says the apostle, "to turn them from darkness to light."
+Now, to open their eyes to see the pit and the sword that await them; to open their eyes to see their own sal condition; to open their eyes to give them, in the Lord's own time, to see that the redemption wrought by the Saviour is a plenteous redemption, able to save to the uttermost all that come unto God by him; and, saith the apostle, "to turn them from darkness to light."
 And what light is that?
 Why, Jesus Christ; he is the light.
-And I know not anything truer than the Savior's words upon this, "He that believes in me shall not abide in darkness."
+And I know not anything more true than the Saviour's words upon this, "He that believeth in me shall not abide in darkness."
 So that to turn to the light is to turn to Jesus Christ; and there you will see how man can be just with God; there you will see how God can be just, and yet save by grace; there you will see mercy and truth meet together, righteousness and peace embrace each other.
-And, says the apostle, still describing this, "and from the power of Satan unto God."
-So that here are the eyes opened to see your sad condition; and then your mind turned towards Christ, who is the true light, the light of life and the light of mercy, the light of salvation, the light of heaven, the light of eternity, a sun that will never go down.
-And then, says the apostle, "from the power of Satan unto God."
+And, saith the apostle, still describing this, "and from the power of Satan unto God."
+So that here are the eyes opened to see your sad condition; and then your mind turned towards Christ, who is the true light, the light of life and the light of mercy, the light of salvation, the light of heaven, the light of eternity-a sun that will never go down.
+And then, saith the apostle, "from the power of Satan unto God."
 This is a very important clause.
-The word Satan means an opposer, an adversary; and so, the eyes may be opened, and you may be turned towards the light, while you are still somewhat under the power of Satan.
+The word Satan means an opposer, an adversary; and so the eyes may be opened, and you may be turned towards the light, while you are still somewhat under the power of Satan.
 It is a remarkable thing the apostle places deliverance from the power of Satan in the third clause.
-Yes, you may still be in a legal state, and say, Ah, that election!
-I shall never like that.
-Ah! then you are not out of the power of the adversary yet.
-Ah, that absolute predestination!
-I am afraid I can never like that.
-Ah, then, though your eyes are opened, and you are not free from Satan.
-Satan has a hope even now; he hopes he shall get you back again; but he will not, if the eyes are really opened, and you are turned in good earnest towards Christ Jesus, and feel you are spoilt for the world, though you are not yet delivered from Satan altogether.
+Yes, you may still be in a legal state, and say, Ab, that election !-I shall never like that.
+Ah! then you are not out of the power of the adversary vet.
+Ah, that absolute predestination!-I am afraid I can never like that.
+Ah, then, though your eyes are opened, and you are turned towards Jesus Christ, yet you have not done with aversion yet, with opposition yet; you are not free from Satan.
+Satan has a hope even now; he hopes he shall get you back again; but he will not, if the eyes are really opened, and thou art turned in good earnest towards Christ Jesus, and feelest thou art spoilt for the world, though thou art not vet delivered from Satan altogether.